ShomaTani/ShomaTani/README.md

 - 💞️ I’m looking to collaborate on ...
 Making an app especially the ones that use AI.
 - 📫 How to reach me ...
 Instagram @shomat328
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-From Japan, studying in the UK, every holiday in Belgium
+From Japan, studying in the UK, family living in Belgium

 <!---
 ShomaTani/ShomaTani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.